Updates (October 2025 to December 2025)

-Boards (Dashboards) in Traceable are visualization tools that provide insights into the APIs and their security posture in your application ecosystem.
-Traceable consolidates this complex data and presents them as widgets containing graphs, charts, and tables.
-Dashboards act as a central hub for analyzing key metrics, such as vulnerability trends, API types, threat types, and threat activities.
+Boards (Dashboards) in Traceable are visualization tools that provide insights into the APIs, their security posture, and AI assets in your application ecosystem.
+Traceable consolidates this complex data and presents it as widgets containing graphs, charts, and tables.
+Dashboards act as a central hub for analyzing key metrics, such as issue trends, API types, AI models, MCP servers, threat types, and threat activities.

 Boards simplify analytics monitoring in your API ecosystem by presenting critical information in an organized, visual format.
 They enable you to monitor API behaviors, analyze trends, and make informed decisions according to your requirements.